Best price across all sales channels

 The Intel Core Ultra 5 series (125H/135H), which appears to consolidate performance, efficient, and low power-efficient cores, flushes into a round, soft attractor, with 14 cores and 18 threads, designed mainly for power multitasking, where some applications need use simultaneously.

 The performance cores for the Intel Core i5-12500H come from 4 performance and 8 efficient cores, making up 12 cores and 16 threads, respectively, while the i5-13500H has 14 cores from 6 performance and 8 efficient cores, which include 20 threads.
 The higher performance core count of the i5-13500H may provide a performance uplift for the application in core-bound tasks that use heavy processing.
+This represents a significant improvement over previous models, offering better hardware performance and efficiency.

 Max Turbo Frequency